abchouhan/acreplay-parser/README.md

 ## Addon
 ### Installation
-- Download `Replay Blender Importer.zip` from the [Releases](https://github.com/abchouhan/acreplay-parser/releases) page
+- Download `Replay.Blender.Importer.zip` from the [Releases](https://github.com/abchouhan/acreplay-parser/releases) page
 - In Blender go to Edit > Preferences and click 'Install', navigate to the downloaded file
 - Enable the addon

 ### Usage
 - Open the sidebar by going to View > Sidebar, or by pressing the <kbd>N</kbd> key
-- Go to the Animation tab and locate the 'AC Replay Importer' tab
+- Go to the Animation tab and locate the 'AC Replay Importer' dropdown
 - Click 'Import .json' and navigate to the `.json` file(s) outputted by the [parser](#parser)
 - Adjust framerate if necessary
 - Assign the Chassis and Wheel slots appropriately <!-- TODO add video -->